-They offer a variety of pasta such as lasagna, baked ziti, and stuffed jumbo shells but it’s the penne alfredo with broccoli I couldn’t give enough of!
+They offer a variety of pasta such as lasagna, baked ziti, and stuffed jumbo shells but it’s the penne alfredo with broccoli I can’t give enough of!
 The noodles are firm to bite, the broccoli florets are tender yet crisp, and the sauce…man, oh man, it’s the stuff you’ll give up your waist for willingly.

-I’ve cooked pasta with alfredo sauce many times but theirs had a certain it that left mine in the dust.
+I’ve cooked pasta with alfredo sauce many times, but theirs had a certain it that left mine in the dust.

 I was (over) stuffing my face when the chef passed by our table and overheard me telling G in between big bites that it was the creamiest, dreamiest pasta alfredo I’ve ever had.
-Bless his soul, he shared with me the secrets to their magical alfredo sauce.
+Bless his soul; he shared with me the secrets to their magical alfredo sauce.

 - To get the most of your garlic, add them while the butter is still warm and barely melted.
-Brown in low heat so you’ll draw out the flavor with without burning them.
+Brown in low heat so you’ll draw out the flavor without burning them.

 - For best texture, cook the penne about 1 to 2 minutes less than package directions as they will continue to cook when mixed with the sauce.

 - To keep the broccoli bright green and tender-crisp, parboil in boiling water for about 1 to 2 minutes and then blanch in iced water before adding to the pasta mixture.

 - As the pasta will continue to absorb the sauce, take the pasta alfredo off the heat a bit saucier than you like.
 If it gets too thick, thin out in 1/2 cup increments with the water used to cook the pasta.